Toward Instance-Optimal State Certification With Incoherent Measurements: Overview of Techniques

-Another way to bound the total variation distance between the above two distributions is to pass to chi-squared divergence and invoke the Ingster-Suslina method.
-At a high level, this approach amounts to bounding higher-order moments of \emph{relative chi-squared divergence} as a random variable in $\zeta,\zeta'$.
+\paragraph{Ingster-Suslina Method and Moment Bounds.} Apart from Poissonization, another way to bound $\tvd(q^{\otimes N}, \E[\zeta]{(q^{\zeta})^{\otimes N}})$ is to pass to chi-squared divergence and invoke the Ingster-Suslina method (see e.g. Section 3.3 of \cite{ingster2012nonparametric}, or Lemma 22.1 and its application in Section 24.3 in \cite{wu2017lecture}).
+At a high level, this approach amounts to bounding higher-order moments of the \emph{pairwise correlation} as a random variable in $\zeta,\zeta'$.
 Here, the expectation is over sample $i\in[d]$ drawn from $q$, and is the \emph{likelihood ratio} between the probability of drawing $i$ when $p = q^{\zeta}$ versus the probability of drawing $i$ when $p = q$.
-Concretely, if one can show that for some $t$, this implies a sample complexity lower bound of $t$ for testing identity to $q$.
+Concretely, if one can show that for some $t$, this would imply a sample complexity lower bound of $t$ for testing identity to $q$.